-- Oxygenics shower head – We installed this very early on, so we really can’t say how much of a difference it makes as far as water usage, but we notice we have consistent, strong, water pressure in the shower.
+- Oxygenics Shower Head – We installed this very early on, so we really can’t say how much of a difference it makes as far as water usage, but we notice we have consistent, strong water pressure in the shower.

 - Platform Step – We bought this step to help our dog, but it’s helpful for us as well.
 It’s adjustable, sturdy, and stable.
-While more expensive than we wanted, the cheaper ones are not as stable and this did not seem like the kind of item to cheap out on.
+While more expensive than we wanted, the cheaper ones are not as sturdy and this did not seem like the kind of item to cheap out on.

 - Walkie Talkies – When we took our driving lessons, we decided Kevin would be responsible for parking while I would be responsible for directing him.
 We have found using walkie talkies makes this process 1000 times easier.
 Instead of him trying to find me in the mirrors, and me trying to communicate with him via hand signals while constantly moving around, he can focus on driving while I can focus on directing.

-- Shark Rocket – This vacuum is pretty compact, doubles as a handheld dust-buster, and costs a fraction of a comparable Dyson.
+- Shark Rocket Vacuum – This vacuum is pretty compact, doubles as a handheld dust-buster, and costs a fraction of a comparable Dyson.
 It gets into most spaces, never loses power, and is easy to maintain.
 If I had it to do again, I might go with the cordless version just for convenience, but really, either one works fine.

-- Cordless headphones – When Kevin wants to play video games and I want to write, he can slay dragons without bothering me.
+- Cordless Headphones – When Kevin wants to play video games and I want to write, he can slay dragons without bothering me.

-- Command strips – Because we can’t use nails and screws to hang items on our walls, we use these instead.
+- Command Strips – Because we can’t use nails and screws to hang items on our walls, we use these instead.
 They work well, and don’t damage the walls or cabinets we attach them to.

 - Tick Removers – Even with our use of flea and tick preventative treatments, our dog still picks up the occasional tick.
 We used to try to get them off with tweezers, with varying degrees of success.
 We tried these and were blown away by how effective they are.
 We’ve used them a handful of times and each time, it’s been a breeze.
 Highly recommend….

-Travel and camping
+Travel and Camping

-- Passport America membership – $44 per year gets you a 50% off discount at hundreds of campgrounds.
+- Passport America Membership – $44 per year gets you a 50% off discount at hundreds of campgrounds.
 Restricted dates?
 Yes.
 Limited days of the week?
 Yup!
 Limitations, exclusions and small print?
 You betchya!!!
 But when you’re sitting at a campground where you paid $216 for 9 nights rather than $432 for the same 9 nights, you’ll quickly conclude that it was worth it.